 More Radical Reads: Surviving the Holidays with Sensory Processing Disorder

-When it comes to pick-me-ups, nobody can ease your anxiety like your dog.
-He’s your trusted pal who never judges you or cares what your outfit looks like.
-He’ll cuddle with you all day and can ease your stress just by being there.
-Playing with a dog has been shown to raise levels of serotonin, the natural anti-depressant in your body.
-Also, taking him out for a walk will help calm your anxiety because exercise has been proven to ease the mind — and he’ll love it, too!
+Playing with a dog has been shown to raise levels of serotonin, your body’s natural anti-depressant.
+Also, taking your dog out for a walk will help calm your anxiety because exercise has been proven to ease the mind — and they’ll love it, too!

 So take a deep breath and keep these suggestions in mind as you head into the fray that is the holiday season.
 Be mindful of what to avoid to keep your anxiety to a minimum, and don’t be afraid to look out for yourself.
 This can be a wonderful time of year, and you deserve to enjoy it as much as the next person.

-[Featured Image: A photo of a person wearing a gray t-shirt.
+[Featured Image: A photo of a person with light skin and short brain hair wearing a gray t-shirt.
 Their mouth is open in an expression of joy.
-They are surrounded by white Christmas lights.
-They are sitting in front a table with a green wine bottle and wine glasses filled with red wine.
+They sit at a table and hold up a sparkler alongside other guests holding sparklers.
+On the table is a green wine bottle and wine glasses filled with red wine.
+In the background is what appears to be a Christmas or solstice tree.
 Source: Photos of the Past]